amritdeep/chef-nginx/README.md

 Requirement
 ============
-Supports onlyn CentOs or other RHEL variants for now.
+Supports only CentOs or other RHEL variants for now.

 Testing
 =========